 Not so great, say researchers from St. Michael’s Hospital in Canada.
 They are questioning the effectiveness of pyridoxine-doxylamine, which is sold under the brand name Diclegis in the United States.

-In an article published today in the journal PLOS ONE, the research team shared previously unpublished information from a randomized clinical trial conducted in 2009, called DIC-301.
+In an published today in the journal PLOS ONE, the research team shared previously unpublished information from a randomized clinical trial conducted in 2009, called DIC-301.

 The U.S. Food and Drug Administration (FDA) relied on DIC-301 to approve Diclegis, which has been prescribed to millions of women around the world.